sourcegraph/cody/TESTING.md

 4. Click the expansion icon at the right of the text field.
     - The text field expands to allow more of your instructions to be visible.
     - You can collapse it to return to the regular view.
+5. Change the IDE font size to 22 and try the dialog.
+It should lay out correctly.
+    - then try at font size 6 to ensure it works there too.

 #### File Path